Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Results

 Overall, when including all redshift bins, we observe that the baryons and IA cause the largest shifts.
 Excluding the cross-redshift terms has the strongest impact, as it significantly offsets the best-fit value and degrades the constraining power.
 Nevertheless, the contours are fully consistent with the fiducial case, and this choice is necessary until an improved high-redshift IA model can be incorporated.

-The fiducial constraints from the peak statistics are presented by the blue contours in Fig. \ref{fig:cosmo_wCDM} and compared to the 2PCF (in grey, same as in Fig. \ref{fig:cosmo_wCDM_2pcf}).
+The fiducial constraints from the peak statistics are presented by the blue contours in Fig. \ref{fig:cosmo_wCDM} and compared to the 2PCFs (in grey, same as in Fig. \ref{fig:cosmo_wCDM_2pcf}).
 The marginal constraints on $S_8$ are:

-These values are in excellent agreement with those reported by J20, T18 and with our 2PCF method, with marginal constraints on $S_8$ being consistent to within $1\sigma$ in all cases.
-More importantly, the peak count analysis improves this fractional precision by 10\% compared to our fiducial 2PCF pipeline, providing a 4.8\% measurement on $S_8$.
+These values are in excellent agreement with those reported by J20, T18 and with our 2PCFs method, with marginal constraints on $S_8$ being consistent to within $1\sigma$ in all cases.
+More importantly, the peak count analysis improves this fractional precision by 10\% compared to our fiducial 2PCFs pipeline, providing a 4.8\% measurement on $S_8$.
 Including the cross-tomographic bins results in $S_8^{\rm peaks} = 0.737^{+0.027}_{-0.031}$, which improves the constraining power to a $\sim$3.9\% measurement (see the pipeline `cross-tomo' in Table \ref{table:cosmo_pipeline_test}).
-Although these are excluded from the fiducial analysis due to unaccounted for systematics, this demonstrates that even with the current noise level and in presence of systematics, some 20\% additional information on $S_8$ can be recovered by including these bins compared to the fiducial case, potentially bringing the gain to 30\% over the 2PCF analysis.
+Although these are excluded from the fiducial analysis due to unaccounted for systematics, this demonstrates that even with the current noise level and in presence of systematics, some 20\% additional information on $S_8$ can be recovered by including these bins compared to the fiducial case, potentially bringing the gain to 30\% over the 2PCFs analysis.
 This aligns with the findings of \citet{Martinet20}, which observe a 50\% gain in a systematics-free Stage-IV weak lensing survey setup, using five tomographic bins and including cross-terms for all possible combinations of slices (i.e. larger than pairs).
-We finally note that the posterior on $\Omega_{\rm m}$ overlaps with the upper prior edge within $2\sigma$, while those on $h$ and $w_0$ are completely prior-dominated, hence we do not report constraints on these parameters\footnote{We expect this to change with the upcoming Stage-IV lensing surveys, as \citet{Martinet20} has shown that peak statistics could provide a 6\% constraint on $\Omega_{\rm m}$ and a 13\% constraint on $w_0$ from 100 deg$^2$ of {\it Euclid}-like mocks built from the same SLICS and cosmo-SLICS suites. }.
+We finally note that the posterior on $\Omega_{\rm m}$ overlaps with the upper prior edge within $2\sigma$, while those on $h$ and $w_0$ are completely prior-dominated, hence we do not report constraints on these parameters.